Trusted WordPress tutorials, when you need them most.

 For instance, if a user searches for ‘vintage furniture’ on your WordPress blog but misspells a word, then they will still be able to find your posts on this topic.

-Note: We only recommend adding fuzzy search if you really consider it necessary.
+💡 Before We Start: We only recommend adding fuzzy search if you really consider it necessary.
 Partial matches can reduce the effectiveness of the search form and display unwanted results, which can lead to user frustration.

 How to Add Fuzzy Search for WordPress

-Upon activation, visit the SearchWP » Settings page from the admin sidebar and then enter your license key into the required field.
-After that, click the ‘Activate’ button.
+Upon activation, visit the SearchWP » Settings page from the admin sidebar to enter your license key into the respective field.
+You can find this information in your account on the SearchWP website.

-From here, simply toggle the switch next to the ‘Partial Matches’ option.
+Then, simply toggle the switch next to the ‘Partial Matches’ option.

-Doing so will enable the WordPress fuzzy search feature for your site, and your settings will be saved automatically.
+Doing so will enable the WordPress fuzzy search feature for your WordPress site, and your settings will be saved automatically.

 You can see them by going to SearchWP » Algorithm from the WordPress admin sidebar.

-From here, you can assign weight to different search results.
 This tells SearchWP to consider some attributes as more important when displaying its search results.

-You can also click on the ‘Sources & Settings’ button to select additional search areas.
 For instance, you can enable search for comments, products, custom post types, and more instead of simply posts and pages.

 To learn more about these search settings, you can see our complete guide on how to improve WordPress search with SearchWP.